jjatria/Alien-Build-Plugin-Build-Premake/README.md

 # HELPERS

+- **premake**
 - **premake5**

-    The `%{premake5}` helper is interpolated to the name of the premake5 client followed by the options as they were passed to the plugin.
+    The `%{premake5}` is defined by [Alien::premake5](https://metacpan.org/pod/Alien::premake5) to be the executable of premake client.
+This plugin replaces that helper to include any options as they were passed to the plugin.
+It also defines a convenience `%{premake}` helper, with the same content.

     Buy default, all options are turned off.